bartfeenstra/betty/README.md

     that supports it.
 Also see the `betty.plugin.nginx.Nginx` plugin.
 This implies `clean_urls`.
 - `title` (optional); The site's title.
 - `author` (optional); The site's author and copyright holder.
+- `lifetime_threshold` (optional); The number of years people are expected to live at most, e.g. after which they're presumed to have died.
+Defaults to `125`.
 - `locales` (optional); An array of locales, each of which is an object with the following keys:
     - `locale`(required): An [IETF BCP 47](https://tools.ietf.org/html/bcp47) language tag.
     - `alias` (optional): A shorthand alias to use instead of the full language tag, such as when rendering URLs.